TheFittingRoom/shop-sdk/README.md

 // This will send an SMS to the given phone number with a link to the iOS app
 // No spaces and must include country code e.g. +18005551234 shop.submitTelephoneNumber(tel)

-// await for the avatar creation
-// Returns boolean on whether the avatar is created or not after the configured `avatarTimeout` period shop.awaitAvatarCreated()
 ```

 #### Shop